rolandmueller/bigdata/ml_api.md

 clf = RandomForestClassifier(random_state=23)
 ```

-The whole pipeline compines the preprocessing through the imputer and then the classifier:
+The whole pipeline combines the preprocessing through the imputer and then the classifier:

 ```python
 pipe = Pipeline([